iluwatar/java-design-patterns/curiously-recurring-template-pattern/README.md

 ---
-title: Curiously Recurring Template Pattern
+title: "Curiously Recurring Template Pattern (CRTP) in Java: A Comprehensive Guide"
-description:
+description: "Discover the Curiously Recurring Template Pattern (CRTP) in Java.
+Learn how to achieve static polymorphism for efficient method overriding and compile-time polymorphic behavior.
+Perfect for performance-critical applications."
 language: en
 category: Structural
 tag: